MasonShopperly/ReCoDE-LaTeX-PhD-Template/README.md

 ## 🎓 Learning Outcomes

-The main objective of this project is to develop a **standardized, user-friendly LaTeX template** that:
+The main objective of this project is to develop a **standardised, user-friendly LaTeX template** that:

 1. **Conforms strictly** to Imperial College London's thesis presentation regulations and formatting requirements.
 2. **Facilitates consistency** in typography, structure, and referencing across departments and research groups.
 3. **Simplifies the writing process** for postgraduate researchers by providing pre-defined environments for chapters, sections, figures, tables, and appendices.
 4. **Integrates best practices** in academic writing, including compatibility with BibLaTeX for references and packages for mathematical typesetting, graphics, and indexing.
-5. **Ensures long-term maintainability**, with modular configuration files (e.g., `preamble.tex`, `settings.tex`) for easy customization.
+5. **Ensures long-term maintainability**, with modular configuration files (e.g., `preamble.tex`) for easy customisation.

 ---